-President Trump briefly leaves Walter Reed medical center in motorcade to surprise supporters
+President Trump briefly leaves Walter Reed Medical Center in motorcade to surprise supporters

 The National Institutes of Health COVID-19 treatment guidelines recommend against using dexamethasone in patients who do not require oxygen.
 It has only been proven to help in more serious cases.
 Among the concerns with earlier use is that steroids tamp down certain immune cells, hindering the body's own ability to fight off infection.

-Trump is 74 years old and clinically obese, putting him at higher risk of serious complications.
+Trump is 74 years old and clinically obese, putting him at a higher risk of serious complications.

+Several White House officials this weekend expressed frustration with the way level of transparency and public disclosure since the president announced his diagnosis early Friday.

 SEE ALSO: Inside Walter Reed, the hospital of American presidents